megies/RLdatabase/ReadMe.md

 #### for the initialization or complete reset of database

-  - populate_database.sh (shell script for rerunning the database from scratch, following the composition guide;
+  - populate_database.sh (shell script for rerunning the database from scratch, following the composition guide;<br />
-  will invoke waveformCompare_20170110_master.py starting in 2007 until late-2017,
+  will invoke waveformCompare_20170110_master.py starting in 2007 until late-2017,<br />
-  also includes more regional events from the ISC catalog.
+  also includes more regional events from the ISC catalog. <br />
   Subsequently invokes event_upload_rotjane.py to push all events to database, as well as StationXML files from station_files/)

   - Catalog_composition_guide.txt (contains info of how to recalculate the whole database and why certain calls are taken when running the waveformCompare script)